bitcart/bitcart/daemons/README.md

 ### BTC daemon

-`BTCDaemon` is an implementation of BitcartCC daemon using electrum wallet for it's operations.
+`BTCDaemon` is an implementation of Bitcart daemon using electrum wallet for it's operations.
 Read `btc.py` source code to check what you need to override in your subclass.

 ```python
 class CustomDaemon(BTCDaemon):